folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/folio_setup.md

 ### Rancher Secrets Notes:

 -In production, unique Secrets should only be available to a single namespace for security and separation.
 If you choose, Secrets can be made available to all namespaces for testing and development.<br/>
--The Secrets below are to be created in the *folio-r2* namespace, and are being used for Tamu's specific deployment of Folio, Minio, Kafka, Elasticsearch, migration tooling and the LDP.
+-The Secrets below are to be created in the *folio-prod* namespace, and are being used for Tamu's specific deployment of FOLIO, MinIO, Kafka, Elasticsearch, migration tooling and the LDP.
 They are included here as a reference.

 #### data-export-aws-config Secret key-value pairs: